LHAC/LHAC/README.markdown

 make
 make clean
 ```
-and two files will be created in the current directory: the command line tool `LHACl1log` and the MATLAB MEX-file `LHACl1log.mexmaci64`.
+and two files will be created in the current directory: the command line tool `LHACl1log` and the MATLAB MEX-file `LHACl1log.mexmaci64` (_that the above procedures are tested successfully with Mac OS X 10.9.2 and MATLAB_R2013a_).

 > Note that the Makefile included is only intended for use on Mac OS X.
-> Note that the above procedures are tested successfully with Mac OS X 10.9.2 and MATLAB_R2013a

 ## Usage Guide